philhartung/aes67-monitor/README.md

 # AES67 Monitor App
 Cross plattform AES67 monitoring app.
+The app was primarily tested in a hybrid Dante/AES67 environment.
 Features include:
  * Auto Discovery via Session Announcement Protocol and manual adding streams by pasting SDP data is supported
  * Filter and sort streams
  * listen to streams by selecting which channels you want to listen to (Stereo and Mono supported)